sharpiechen/portfolio_2018/_posts/2018-01-09-ontology-redesign.md

 </div>

 <p>
 	Outside of Narrative Science, I’ve also given various talks and about design, such as at <a href="http://2015.worldiaday.org/locations/ann-arbor-mi-united-states/">World IA Day</a> and at <a href="https://creativemornings.com/cities/chi">Creative Mornings</a> in Chicago.
-I have written <a href="https://medium.com/@sharingchen">several blog posts</a> about my experience with UI & UX design and have shared my volunteered to share my experiences at <a href="https://www.braveinitiatives.com/">Brave Initiative</a>a>'s 1-day workshop to help young girls understand the importance of design thinking and coding.
+I have written <a href="https://medium.com/@sharingchen">several blog posts</a> about my experience with UI & UX design and have volunteered to share my experiences at <a href="https://www.braveinitiatives.com/">Brave Initiative</a>'s 1-day workshop to help young girls understand the importance of design thinking and coding.
 </p>

 <a href="#img5c">